By: Gene Walden, Senior Finance Editor, and Jeffrey Branstad, CFA, Senior Investment Product Strategist May 01, 2018

 Index funds have traditionally been at their best versus actively-managed mutual funds during bull markets – and that was generally the case throughout much of the current bull market that began in 2009.

 But recently, certain actively-managed mutual funds have been staging a comeback versus the indexes and index funds as the end of the quantitative easing era changes market dynamics.
 While not true of every asset class, we have seen improving comparative performance of active managers in a variety of peer groups, particularly large cap equity funds.
-(You cannot invest directly in an index, but index funds essentially mirror the composition and performance of a stock index, such as the S&P 500.)
+(You cannot invest directly in an index, but index funds essentially mirror the composition and performance of a stock index, such as the S&P 500.i)

 In fact, the majority of no-load, actively-managed funds in two of the three primary Lipper large cap peer groups have outperformed their respective indexes over much of the past two years, and the other peer group has significantly closed the gap.

-The chart below shows comparative performance of three large cap stock peer groups versus their respective S&P 500 indexesi from June 30, 2016 (shortly after the Fed started raising rates) through March 31, 2018.
+The chart below shows comparative performance of three large cap stock peer groups versus their respective S&P 500 indexes from June 30, 2016 (shortly after the Fed started raising rates) through March 31, 2018.

 The chart demonstrates the change in relative performance between no-load actively-managed funds and their respective indexes: